Answering Your Denture Related Questions

 do dentures need to be replaced?

 Your dentures will need to be remade at some point due to normal wear and changes in your gums and bones.
 A denture typically lasts between 4 and 7 years.
-Dr. Pasch, Dr. Yam, Dr. Shirzadnia or Dr. Song can talk to you about ways to prolong the life of your dentures, but for optimal health and comfort, they will likely need to be adjusted, relined or replaced eventually.
+Dr. Pasch, Dr. Yam, Dr. Shirzadnia or Dr. McCall can talk to you about ways to prolong the life of your dentures, but for optimal health and comfort, they will likely need to be adjusted, relined or replaced eventually.